adgut1509/Technical-Writing-Task/docs/mobile/blik.md

 ---

 :::info
-BLIK is a Polish mobile payment system, which allows you to easily transfer money through your bank’s mobile app.
+BLIK is a Polish mobile payment system that allows you to instantly transfer money through your bank’s mobile app.
 To learn more about BLIK, go to [BLIK documentation](https://www.blik.com/en/first-steps-with-blik).
 :::

 After you've selected your item(s) and provided delivery information, you can pay using BLIK with or without a code.